On-line meetings have now resumed on Zoom.

 ||To be confirmed

-Thursdays have a quick introduction, a how was your week that lasts for 10 minutes, a topic for the rest of the first hour, a break of 20 minutes and the remainer of the session is a subtopic, or coping strategies or other things members choose such as arts and crafts (where possible) and mindfulness.
+Thursday group has a quick introduction, a "how was your week?" that lasts for 10 minutes, a topic for 45 mins, a break of 20 minutes and the remainer of the session is a subtopic, or coping strategies or other things members choose such as arts and crafts (where possible) and mindfulness.

 Frequently Asked Questions